Development of brand new family-friendly park underway in Barrio Logan

 Right now, it's a parcel of land filled with soil that contains lead.

-You only see these amazing parks north of the 8th, with the splash pad and much green space.
+You only see these amazing parks north of the 8 [freeway], with the splash pad and much green space.
 We finally get to have that here too, where it’s greatly needed,” said Julie Corrales, who is part of the Environmental Health Coalition.

 While it's uncommon for CALTRANS to build a park, state help must first bring stronger infrastructure.